influxdata/flux/docs/SPEC.md

 2. It cannot be imported
 3. All query specifications produced after evaluating the _main_ package are coerced into producing side effects

-#### Import statement
+#### Import declaration

-    ImportStatement = "import" [identifier] `"` unicode_char { unicode_char } `"`.
+    ImportDeclaration = "import" [identifier] string_lit

 Associated with every package is a package name and an import path.
-The import statement takes a package's import path and brings all of the identifiers defined in that package into the current scope.
+The import statement takes a package's import path and brings all of the identifiers defined in that package into the current scope under a namespace.
-The import statment defines a namespace through which to access the imported identifiers.
+The import statment defines the namespace through which to access the imported identifiers.
 By default the identifier of this namespace is the package name unless otherwise specified.
 For example, given a variable `x` declared in package `foo`, importing `foo` and referencing `x` would look like this: